 For instance the ability to skip front desk check in at Disney World has already been an option via the My Disney Experience and use of MagicBands.
 What will other hotels do to make these contact-less changes at their hotels and resorts?
 Don’t be afraid to ask about policies and procedures.

 Large chain hotels including Marriott, Hyatt, Hilton and IHG (Holiday Inn) have released their cleanliness procedures and policies, which are impressive measures to provide safety and assurance to their guests.

-If you’re considering staying at a Disney Resort hotel, I will keep this post updated with possible changes including community use areas like swimming pools.
-Of the WDW resort hotels, the dates for opening have not yet been released.
-Disney Vacation Club resort hotels and Fort Wilderness Campground will reopen to guests on June 22nd.
-Details in regards to Disney World Water Parks will be added as I find out as well.
+If you’re considering staying at a Disney Resort hotel, I will keep this post updated with possible changes.
+Of the WDW resort hotels, the dates for opening of each specific location has not yet been released.

 Why Flexible Travel Plans Are More Important Than Ever

 If your vacation plans include taking the kids when Disney reopens, having flexible travel plans is key.
 Many families discovered the hard truth when Disney parks closed earlier this year.
 Not booking with a reliable travel agent became an issue.

 Guests have had to wait months before refunds on their cancelled trips.
 In addition, some travelers have faced fees for rescheduling when dates were cancelled that were out of their control.

 As always, I encourage anyone booking a Disneyland or Disney World vacation to request a complimentary vacation quote from my trusted partner, Get Away Today.
 Not only do they offer the only refundable Disney tickets, Get Away Today also has a Peace of Mind Plan that allows for rescheduling and vacation changes without additional fees.
 The flexibility will help you book in confidence knowing you can make adjustments without penalty.